arthurdeletter/DrinksOnMe/README.md

   <h3>Drinks On Me!</h3>

   <p align="center">
-    Drinks On Me! is a mobile application for searching and eploring all kinds of drinks.
+    Drinks On Me! is a mobile application for searching and exploring all kinds of drinks.
 You are provided with the necessary ingredients and the instructions on hew to make it yourself.
     <br />
     <a href="https://github.com/arthurdeletter/DrinksOnMe"><strong>Explore the docs »</strong></a>
     <br />